-A healthy-ish treat to satisfy your sweet tooth..
+A healthy treat satisfy your sweet tooth..
 Just 5 ingredients, 15 minutes prep time, gluten-free and vegan

 Chocolate Peanut Butter No Bake Bars